jpatts/textworld/README.md

 This implementation uses the 2018 Textworld API to generate stochastic environments for text-based training.

-The paper is in the repository and called "Textworld_PlaNet.pdf".
+The paper is in the repository and called "Report.pdf".

 ## Get Started